phpmentors-jp/workflower/docs/GUIDE.md

 [PHPMentorsWorkflowerBundle](https://github.com/phpmentors-jp/workflower-bundle) is an integration layer to use Workflower in Symfony applications and provides the following features:

-* Automatically generates DI container services corresponding to workflows and automatically injects service objects using the `phpmentors_workflower.process_aware` tags
+* Automatically generates DI container services according to workflows and automatically injects service objects using the `phpmentors_workflower.process_aware` tags
 * Allocates tasks to participants and controls access for participants using the Symfony security system
 * Provides transparent serialization/deserialization for entities using [Doctrine ORM](http://www.doctrine-project.org/projects/orm.html)
 * Supports multiple workflow contexts (directories where BPMN files are stored)